This guide applies to iOS devices, iPadOS devices, and Apple TV

 Assign to your desired Blueprints.

-On the configuration page, select an option for Version enforcement.
-Available options include:
+Under Updates, select an option for Version Enforcement.
+Available options include the following:

 Configure Background Security Improvements Enforcement